lyleresnick/lyleresnick.github.io/_posts/2017-08-29-A Crash Course on VIPER.md

 In VIPER, the UIViewController sends <u>every</u> event coming from a UIControl or lifecycle method directly to the Presenter.
 The ViewController does not process the event in any way, whatsoever.
 It simply retrieves associated data, either input as text or selected by index, and sends it with the event to the Presenter.
 In the case of repeating UIControls contained in a UITableView or UICollectionView, the Cell receives the event and sends it to the Presenter.
 Super simple!

-Here are some examples of events being captured and sent on to the Presenter:
+Here are some examples of events being captured and, in most cases, sent on to the Presenter:

 - Given that all views have been configured in Interface Builder, here is a `UIViewController`  `viewDidLoad` method: